This is Sail Routing

 When you ask Orca to find a sail route, Orca compares thousands of alternative routes to your destination and gives you the fastest route for your boat.
 To accomplish this, Orca estimates your boat speed based on the forecasted wind and tides for all of those thousands of routes before it picks the fastest route.

 The routes are carefully fine-tuned to avoid excessive tacking and navigation hazards.
-Getting this balance right was incredibly challenging, in particular in near-shore areas such as the Nordic coastline.
+Getting this balance right was incredibly challenging, particularly in near-shore areas such as the Nordic coastline.

 Orca finds a Sail Route across the British channel in just a few seconds.
 The turning tide causes the route to shift in an S-shape.

 Creating a sail route is incredibly easy in Orca.
-Just long press on your destination, press Navigate to and select Sail as your routing method in the dropdown to the left.
+Just long-press on your destination in the chart, press Navigate to, and select Sail as your routing method in the dropdown to the left.